tuanisworkingonsomeprojects/CatMod/README.md

 cat.load_model('product.csv', 'product name', 'category')
 ```

-We can also specified how many LSTM layers you want by adding the corresponding parameter.
+We can also specify how many LSTM layers you want by adding the corresponding parameter.
 ```python
 cat.load_model('product.csv', 'product name', 'category', num_of_LSTM = 4)
 ```